Bollywood film recreates Mumbai attacks of 2008

-MUMBAI (Reuters) - A dramatized Bollywood account of the Mumbai attacks of 2008, when 166 people died in a three-day rampage, opened in Indian cinemas on Friday to present an unusually emotive tale told from the perspective of a police officer.
+MUMBAI, March 1 (Reuters) - A dramatised Bollywood account of the Mumbai attacks of 2008, when 166 people died in a three-day rampage, opened in Indian cinemas on Friday to present an unusually emotive tale told from the perspective of a police officer.

-“The Attacks of 26/11” chronicles the events that began on November 26 2008, when 10 gunmen went on a killing spree throughout the coastal city, attacking two luxury hotels, a train station and a Jewish center, among other places.
+“The Attacks of 26/11” chronicles the events that began on Nov.
+26 2008, when 10 gunmen went on a killing spree throughout the coastal city, attacking two luxury hotels, a train station and a Jewish centre, among other places.

 It is the latest in a recent spate of Bollywood movies taking inspiration from real-life incidents, a practice that used to be unusual.
 Just over the last few years, there have been films on the gruesome murder of a model and a daring bank heist.